 largest AVA in the US state new York south of Lake Ontario.
-The geographical area comprises a total of eleven glacial lakes, but the vineyards are located mainly on the two lakes Canandaigua and Keuka (after which a grape variety is named).
-The Cayuga Lake and Seneca Lake areas are standalone AVA's within the large area.
-A first mention of viticulture dates back to 1829.
-Until the end of the 19th century, the vineyard grew to about 25,000 hectares, but by the phylloxera, the prohibition (1020-1933) and the strong competition California were greatly reduced.
-The native Russian and wine pioneer Dr. Konstantin Frank (1897-1985) was at the wine station of the Cornell University active.
-He founded the winery "Vinifera Wine Cellars" in Keuka Lake and paved the way for the successful cultivation of European noble varieties.
-The area was mainly due to its sparkling wines and Sweet wines known.
+The geographic area includes a total of eleven glacial lakes, but the vineyards are mainly located on the two lakes Canandaigua and Keuka (after which a grape variety is named).
+The Cayuga Lake and Seneca Lake areas are separate AVAs within the large area.
+Wine was first mentioned in 1829.
+By the end of the 19th century, the area under vines had grown to around 25,000 hectares phylloxera, the prohibition (1020-1933) as well as the strong competition California have been greatly reduced.
+Born in Russia and viticulture pioneer Dr. Konstantin Frank (1897-1985) was at the the winegrowing station of the Cornell University active.
+He founded the "Vinifera Wine Cellars" winery in Keuka Lake and paved the way for the successful cultivation of European noble varieties.
+The area was mainly characterized by its sparkling wines and Sweet wines known.

-Today, the vineyards cover just over 4,500 hectares.
-By the "Wine Farmery Act" came in the mid-1970s to a large wave of start-ups also of small businesses.
-These are managed by around one hundred producers.
-There is a relatively cool climate with sufficient for viticulture precipitation before, where the heat-storing lakes exert a mitigating influence.
-The hilly region with many lakes and streams is also a popular tourist area.
-It will be a variety hybrids with mostly Vitis labrusca genes and European noble varieties cultivated mainly from France (see under new York ).
-Well-known wineries are Bully Hill, Four Chimneys Farm, Fox Run, Glenora, Heron Hill, Knapp, Swedish Hills, Treleaven, Vinifera Wine Cellars, Wagner, Widmer (with Manischewitz wines ) and Wiemer.
+Today, the vineyards cover just under 4,500 hectares.
+The "Wine Farmery Act" triggered a large wave of start-ups, even for small businesses, in the mid-1970s.
+These are managed by around a hundred producers.
+The climate is relatively cool with enough for winegrowing precipitation before, with the heat-storing lakes exerting a mitigating influence.
+The hilly region with the many lakes and streams is also a popular excursion area.
+There will be a wide variety hybrids with mostly Vitis labrusca genes and European noble varieties cultivated mainly from France (see under new York ).
+Well-known wine companies are Bully Hill, Four Chimneys Farm, Fox Run, Glenora, Heron Hill, Knapp, Swedish Hills, Treleaven, Vinifera Wine Cellars, Wagner, Widmer (with Manischewitz wines ) and Wiemer.